Sport Bracing

 1. Follow the instructions for cleaning and caring for the brace

-3. keep an eye on any heat spots causing redness on the skin. if they persist, contact your doctor or orthotist who has made and fit the brace for you.
+3. Keep an eye on any heat spots causing redness on the skin.
+If they persist, contact your doctor or orthotist who has made and fitted the brace for you.

 CONTACT US FOR A FULL ASSESSMENT OF YOUR BACK CONDITION AND WHAT WE CAN DO TO HELP!